 Auto-enrolment plus state pension

 Okay, let’s assume you stay opted in.
 Is that enough?
 Is it safe to spend the rest of your disposable income on your lifestyle, relying only on auto-enrolment and your state pension for retirement?
-Received wisdom from financial planning experts is that it’s not safe, and that you should save more.
+Many financial commentators argue that relying solely on auto enrolment and the state pension may not meet typical retirement expectations.
 I decided to put this to the test, using projections created by the EvolveMyRetirement® retirement calculator.

 I assumed a single 40-year-old man starting with no savings.
 He was not a home owner, and had no motivation to leave a legacy.
 He was employed, and opted in to auto-enrolment, based on the minimum statutory contributions.
 I wanted to compare the situation assuming different gross annual salaries: £30,000, £40,000 and £60,000.
 In each case I assumed that the salary would grow by 1% above the rate of inflation, to take account of career progression.
 And I set the essential spending in all cases to £15,000 per year.

-For each of these examples I used the calculator to find a strategy with at least a 95% success rate.
-In all cases additional savings were essential, mostly into ISAs.
+For each of these examples I used the calculator to generate a strategy with at least a 95% modelled success rate.
+In all cases the model indicated that additional savings were required to reach the 95% threshold, including into ISAs.
 Interestingly, for these scenarios making additional pension contributions instead didn’t noticeably improve outcomes.
 For the £30K salary, the sustainable level of discretionary spending (increasing each year by inflation) was £4,000 per year.
 For the £40K salary it was £7,500 per year.
 And for the £60K salary it was £14,000 per year.
 Any money left over each year was invested into an ISA with balanced investment risk.

 Consequences of not saving